varunadamodaran/twitter-sentiment/README.md

 - Asynchronously loading and parsing the file will use the same structure as you used for loading and parsing the tweets earlier.
 You are welcome to create a helper `parseSentiments()` function, or you can simply use an _anonymous function_ to parse the loaded sentiment data into an Object (dictionary) to return.

+- I recommend you `split()` the loaded data into an array of lines, and then iterate through those as you did in the Python version.

+- You may also want to convert sentiment values into numbers (so a sentiment is `2`, not `'2'`).

 Again, you should be able to test this function by calling it and then **asynchronously** printing out the returned data, similar to how you tested the `loadTweets()` function.